 24 essential things to do in Downtown Los Angeles

-As the $274-million crown jewel of the Music Center, Disney Hall opened in 2003 to rave reviews.
+As the crown jewel of the Music Center, Disney Hall opened in 2003 to rave reviews.
 The novelty hasn’t yet worn off: Both inside and out, this is a terrific venue.
 Designed by Frank Gehry, the hall is the home of the LA Philharmonic and the LA Master Chorale, but the schedule is surprisingly varied throughout the year.
 The complex also includes the 250-seat Roy and Edna Disney/CalArts Theatre, a restaurant and a roof garden.
+Take advantage of the free audio tour, or get lost among the many hidden nooks around the hall.

 The Center Theatre Group programs two of the halls that make up DTLA’s original cultural complex.
-At the north end, the Ahmanson Theatre presents pre- or post-Broadway fare, while the smaller Mark Taper Forum stages a wide range of new plays.
+At the north end, the Ahmanson Theatre presents pre- or post-Broadway fare, while the smaller Mark Taper Forum stages a wide range of new dramas.
 Also part of the Music Center, the grand Dorothy Chandler Pavilion is the home base for LA Opera, as well as occasional concerts and dance events.
 Last, but certainly not least, the Center also includes the previously mentioned Disney Concert Hall.

 We could fill an entire list with nothing but Downtown’s stunning architecture (unsurprisingly, quite a few of our picks for the most beautiful buildings are in DTLA).
 Instead, we’ll point you in the direction of the Los Angeles Conservancy’s acclaimed walking tours.
 Choose between tours of modern skyscrapers or the Historic Core, Art Deco icons or Victorian mansions.
 Most tours meet at Pershing Square, near the mini-groves of orange trees.